jhanos/blog/content/posts/blog-with-hugo/index.en.md

 You can find a lots of theme for hugo in the [official site](https://themes.gohugo.io/)

-Choose on and put it in the theme directory.
+Choose one and put it in the theme directory.

 I choose [loveit theme](https://hugoloveit.com/) for its features:
 - Multi language